ChristianBangGribsvad/em_spillet.github.io/index.md

 -------------------------------

 # Today's Schmeichel(s):
+- Petrica Ju with 35.0 points part of European Sperm Bank [see their predictions](./pages/Petrica_Ju.html)
-- Mathas Po with 40.0 points part of Next11 [see their predictions](./pages/Mathas_Po.html)
+- Bettina Ag with 35.0 points part of European Sperm Bank [see their predictions](./pages/Bettina_Ag.html)

 # European Sperm Bank